This page will provide you with information on working in the UK and tips on working outwith the UK during and after your studies.

 For more information on working in the UK during your studies, please visit the following section of our website.

 If you have queries regarding other issues during your studies here, including visas, please contact the International Student Advisers

 If you want to work in the UK after you complete your studies, you will need a visa which allows you to live and work in the UK.

 The UK Council for International Student Affairs (UKCISA) provides in-depth information on the most common options:

 - Tier 2 (General): This route allows employers to 'sponsor' non-EU citizens to work in their organisation for a specific period of time.

-- Tier 1 (Graduate Entrepreneur): This route is for graduates, with an exceptional business idea, who would like to start a business in the UK.
+- Start-up Visa: This route is for graduates with an exceptional business idea, who would like to start a business in the UK.
 See separate section below for more details.

 - Tier 5 (Temporary Worker): This route allows graduates to undertake specific types of work in the UK with sponsorship for a period of one to two years, depending on the schemes.